workflux/workflUX/README.md

 **Please note: A much more detailed documentation is on the way.
 In the meantime, please notify us if you have any questions (see the "Contact and Contribution" section).
 We are happy to help.**

-## Contact and Contribution:
-If you have any question or are experiencing problems with CWLab, please contact us at ``k.breuer@dkfz.de`` or open an issue in Github.

-If you would like to contribute to the development and like to extend the functionality of CWLab to meet your requirements, you are more than welcome.
-We will do our best to support you and your contribution will be acknowledged.

-## About Us:
-CWLab is developed with love at the Division of Cancer Epigenomics of the German Cancer Research Center (DKFZ) in the beautiful university city of Heidelberg.
-We are an interdisciplinary team with wet-lab scientists and bioinformaticians working closely together.
-Our DNA sequencing-driven methodologies produce challenging amounts of data.
-CWLab helps us by giving all members of our team the ability to perform common bioinformatic analyses autonomously without having to acquire programming skills.
-This allows our bioinformatic staff to focus on method development and interpretation of computationally complex data.

-If you like to know more about us, please visit our website https://www.dkfz.de/en/CanEpi/contact.html.

 ## Licence:
 This package is free to use and modify under the Apache 2.0 Licence.